Deer Hunter II: The Hunt Continues

-Deer Hunter II: The Hunt Continues is a 1998 video game from WizardWorks.
-An add-on for the game titled Deer Hunter II Extended Season was released in May 1999.
+Deer Hunter II: The Hunt Continues is a 1998 video game from WizardWorks, which was based in Minneapolis, Minnesota.
+An add-on for the game titled Deer Hunter II: Extended Season was released in May 1999.

+Gameplay

+In Deer Hunter II: The Hunt Continues, the gameplay pivots into a more immersive simulation of the hunting experience.
+Players can now walk freely through the terrain, aided by a GPS device that replaces the map screen of the original.
+This GPS not only tracks location and elevation but also helps navigate the twelve new hunting locales, ranging from Pennsylvania to Georgia, each offering seasonal variations like rut, pre-rut, and post-rut conditions.
+The game introduces a hunter profile system, allowing users to create and track multiple identities, complete with hit ratios, weapon settings, and a personal trophy room.
+Weapon selection features nine options from traditional longbows to scoped revolvers and bolt-action rifles, each requiring manual sighting for accuracy.
+Inventory tools include attractant scents, decoys, calls, and even a scrape dripper, all designed to mimic real-life hunting tactics.
+Tracking wounded deer includes visible blood trails, scrapes, and droppings guiding the player.
+The hunter's stamina also plays a role; sprinting too long results in fatigue, slowing movement.

 Development

 Deer Hunter II was first teased in July 1998.
-The game was officially announced a month later in August.
+The game was officially announced a month later in August, and was released in October of that year.
 The title was endorsed by Wildlife Forever, a Minneapolis-based nonprofit organization dedicated to maintaining America's wildlife heritage.
 A portion of the sales from this game was donated to Wildlife Forever.